 Level 1: A complaint must be directed as soon as possible to the person or persons whose actions or inactions have raised concerns.
 Every effort should be made to resolve the problem promptly and fairly.
 If no resolution is reached between parties involved, the student may move to Level 2.

 Level 2: The student shall process the complaint in a timely manner through the appropriate academic or administrative office.

 - Academic complaints (grades, program requirements, assessment, faculty concerns, Moodle course content issues, etc.) are to be addressed to the appropriate academic dean.

-- Student Service complaints (tuition, Moodle technical issues, Admissions, Registration, etc.) are to be addressed to the Senior Vice President of Administration and Academic Affairs: Jennifer Green at Jennifer.Green@huhs.edu or at 865-524-8079, Ext.
+- Student Service complaints (tuition, Moodle technical issues, Admissions, Registration, etc.) are to be addressed to the Director of Administration: Jennifer Green at Jennifer.Green@huhs.edu or at 865-524-8079, Ext.
 4.